pzivich/Delicatessen/docs/Built-in Equations.rst

     estr.theta[2]    # causal mean under X0
     estr.theta[3:]   # logistic regression coefficients

 The IPW estimators demonstrates a key advantage of M-estimators.
-The stacked estimating equations means that the sandwich variance correctly incorporates the uncertainty in estimation of the propensity scores into the parameter(s) of interest (e.g., average causal effect).
+By stacking estimating equations, the sandwich variance estimator correctly incorporates the uncertainty in estimation of the propensity scores into the parameter(s) of interest (e.g., average causal effect).
 Therefore, we do not have to rely on the nonparametric bootstrap (computationally cumbersome) or the GEE-trick (conservative estimate of the variance for the average causal effect).

 G-computation
 ----------------------------

-Second, we use g-computation, which models :math:`Y` conditional on :math:`A` and :math:`W`.
-In general, g-computation for the mean difference can be written as
+Second, we use g-computation, which instead models :math:`Y` conditional on :math:`A` and :math:`W`.
+In general, g-computation for the average causal effect can be written as

 .. math::